dotnet/docs-maui/docs/migration/android-projects.md

 </PropertyGroup>
 ```

+## Supported encodings

+If your Xamarin.Android app uses certain international codesets, they have to be specified explicitly in your project file using the `Mandroidl18n` MSBuild property, so that the linker can include supporting resources.
+For more information about this build property, see [MAndroidl18n](/xamarin/android/deploy-test/building-apps/build-properties#mandroidi18n).

+The `Mandroidl18n` MSBuild property isn't supported in .NET 6+.
+Instead, this support is provided by the [System.TextEncoding.CodePages](https://www.nuget.org/packages/System.Text.Encoding.CodePages/) NuGet package.
+For more information, see <xref:System.Text.CodePagesEncodingProvider>.

 ## .NET CLI

 .NET for Android supports using .NET command-line interface (.NET CLI) to create, build, publish, and run Android apps.